microsoft/typespec/docs/libraries/http/multipart.md

 }
 op create(@header contentType: "multipart/form-data", address: Address): void;

-// Send multiple field - In this scenario each address is sent as an individual part model Address {
+// Send multiple fields - In this scenario each address is sent as an individual part model Address {
   street: string;
   city: string;